ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 #### Email triggers

-You can increase the engagement of your visitors and customers by delivering recommendations straight to their mailboxes.
+You can increase the engagement and increase retention of your visitors and customers by delivering recommendations straight to their mailboxes.
 The feature requires that you expose an endpoint that passes data to an internal mailing system and supports the following two use cases:

 - Inducing a purchase by pushing a message with cart contents or equivalents, when the customer's cart status remains unchanged for a set time.

-- Inviting a visitor to come back to the site by pushing a message with recommendations, when the customer hasn't returned to the site for a set time.
+- Inviting a customer to come back to the site by pushing a message with recommendations, when they haven't returned to the site for a set time.

+- Reviving the customer's interest by pushing a message with products that are similar to the ones the customer has already seen.

+- Inducing a purchase by pushing a message when a price of the product from the customer's wishlist decreases.

 For more information, see [Email triggers](https://doc.ibexa.co/projects/userguide/en/4.5/personalization/triggers.md).